Apple has been due to launch its own charging mat called AirPower for over a year now - but it finally looks like we'll get it in the coming weeks.

 The iPhone X, iPhone 8 and 8 Plus, iPhone XS, XS Max and XR all feature wireless charging and work with hundreds of existing Qi charging mats and accessories.

-The extra benefit of having the AirPower mat over the alternatives is that it will work with Apple Watch in addition to the iPhone and the rumoured new AirPods.
-It's big enough for you to charge all three at the same time - your iPhone, Watch and AirPods.
+AirPower is very similar to those existing products but it will also charge Apple Watch in addition to the iPhone and the also-forthcoming new AirPods.
+It will be big enough for you to charge all three at the same time - your iPhone, Watch and AirPods.

 Apple AirPower price and release date